 The best product descriptions tell a story that appeals to customers’ emotions.
 A good story in your product description adds more character, engages your audience, and wins hearts and minds.

-This tells a story of comfort and autonomy, as well as sells the benefits of the product.
 If you’re unsure how to “tell a story,” you can start by thinking about the following:

 There’s a lot of buzz around what copywriters and marketers call power words.
 These are persuasive words that trigger a psychological or emotional response, such as “bargain”, “cost-effective”, “rich”, “treasure”, “optimized,” etc.